Hans Andersen Foss: Biography

 Foss wrote a number of novels, many first serialized in Norwegian language newspaper.
 Foss's writing style made him a popular author among Norwegian-American immigrants.
 However, Foss's lasting literary contribution is principally his influence on later, more widely known writers such as Peer Stromme and Ole Rølvaag.

 Foss is most associated with his 1885 novel, Husmandsgutte, (English: The Cotter's Son).

 The book, which tells the story of Ole Haugen, the son of the poor farmer in Sigdal, Norway, is considered by many to be a most accurate depiction of the lifestyle of farm workers in Norway.
 The popularity of The Cotter's Son serial was credited with saving the Decorah Posten from bankruptcy.
 The Cotter's Son has long enjoyed popularity in Norway, where numerous editions have been published.

 Foss was married twice and had seven children.
-He died during 1929 in Minot, North Dakota and was buried at Rosehill Memorial Park.
+He died during 1929 in Minot, North Dakota.